longwind48/sample-genai-on-eks-starter-kit/README.md

 3. Set up the required infrastructure using Terraform
 4. Install all the selected components and examples

+Note.
+Unlike the quick demo setup, the selected components and examples may not be deployed in the required order.
+Some components/examples might need to be refreshed by running the CLI install command again.

-## Install/Uninstall Components & Examples
+## Components & Examples Management

 You can install or uninstall individual components/examples using the CLI: